nagornovys/nagornovys.github.io/README.md

 ### IN A BRIEF

--  **Publications:** ~40 international papers, ~90 papers in Russian, 5 patents, 4 monographs and 14 textbooks (in Russian).
+-  **Publications:** more 40 international papers (including papers in the Journals with impact factor more than 5), more 90 papers in Russian, 5 patents, 4 monographs and 14 textbooks (in Russian)

-- **Editor-in-Chief** of the conference proceedings "Interdisciplinary research in the field of mathematical modeling and informatics"
+- **Editor-in-Chief** of the conference proceedings "Interdisciplinary research in the field of mathematical modeling and informatics" (Togliatti, Russia" in 2013-2016)
 [1-2013](https://elibrary.ru/item.asp?id=20212097&selid=20742196),
 [2-2013](https://elibrary.ru/item.asp?id=20305695&selid=20368197),
 [3-2014](https://elibrary.ru/item.asp?id=21328166),